mikeshulman/narya/README.md

 echo point
 ```
-will print `(1,2)`, in contrast to how `def point : ℕ × ℕ ≔ (1,2)` would be printed simply as `point` since the tuple would be part of the case tree.
+will print `(1,2)`, in contrast to how `def point : ℕ × ℕ ≔ (1,2)` would be printed simply as `point` since the tuple would be part of the case tree (unless the product type `×` is transparent or translucent).
 But, for instance, if we define a function locally to pass to some other functional, that local function can be defined by matching:
 ```
 def sq (f : ℕ → ℕ) : ℕ → ℕ ≔ x ↦ f (f x)